-- \ The provision of laws against discrimination against people with HIV or AIDS whether in employment, housing, the provision of social security or otherwise. - \ The regulation of insurance and the extent to which insurers may seek to protect themselves from unjustifiable liability while requiring policy holders to answer questions, undergo screening for HIV or otherwise.
-Different problems arise in different ga de taba jurisdictions, having regard to the provision or absence of publicly funded health care.
+\ The provision of laws against discrimination against people with HIV or AIDS whether in employment, housing, the provision of social security or otherwise.

+The regulation of insurance and the extent to which insurers may seek to protect themselves from unjustifiable liability while requiring policy holders to answer questions, undergo screening for HIV or otherwise39.
+Different problems arise in different jurisdictions, having regard to the provision or absence of publicly funded health care.
 In the absence of such provisions, the entitlement to the protection of private insurance may be critical.
-Questions addressed, for example, to whether a person has submitted to screening, or sexual orientation as such, might be unfairly discriminatory.
+Questions addressed, for example, to whether a person has submitted to screening, sexual orientation as such, might be unfairly discriminatory.
 Yet so might prohibitions on the provision of insurance to particular groups, given that it is behaviour and not membership of a group, as such, that puts a policyholder at risk.

-- Family law may be affected, as for example in those jurisdictions which provide for dissolution of marriage on the ground of matrimonial fault such as adultry.
-Particular issues of child abuse; the rights of sexual partners and the position of families devastated by the loss to AIDS of an income earner, all need consideration.
+particular issues of child abuse; the rights of sexual partners and the position of families devastated by the loss to AIDS of an income earner, all need consideration.
 An interesting consequence of the introduction of laws requiring pre-marriage tests for HIV in some jurisdictions of the United States was reported in Stockholm.
 It was that applications for marriage licenses had fallen by 60%.
-This simply demonstrates the need for more careful consideration in the design of laws. - concern has been expressed about the neuropsychiatric aspects of HIV infection and about whether dementia will provide justification for compulsory screening of employees in some occupations.
-A number of airlines are from continuings of the now requiring flight and cabin crew to submit to HIV tests, ostensibly upon this basis.
+This simply demonstrates the need for more careful consideration in the design of laws.

+- Concern has been expressed about the neuropsychiatric aspects of HIV infection and about whether dementia will provide justification for compulsory screening of employees in some occupations.
+A number of airlines are now requiring flight and cabin crew to submit to HIV tests, ostensibly upon this basis.
 A committee of the WHO has questioned the need for such tests.
-It pointed out that mental impairment is likely to show up in advance of other symptoms thereby removing the justification of universal screening, with its serious dangers for discrimination.
+It pointed out that mental impairment is likely to show up in advance of other symptoms thereby removing the justification of universal screening, with its serious dangers for discrimination. - the Stockholm Conference.

-- Reports of the first tests of AIDS vaccine were made to the Stockholm Conference.
 Vaccines present issues for the legal liability of those individuals and corporations involved in such tests.
 In some jurisdictions, common law decisions and legislative provisions have heavily burdened vaccine development, for the protection of those who suffer as a consequence.
-Given the dimension of the global problem of AIDS and the urgency of providing an effective cure and vaccine as quickly as possible, consideration will need to be given to such matters as the protection of drug companies and the compensation of any who suffer from their urgent activities. - Finally, the likelihood, in present circumstances, of large numbers of persons dying from AIDS has called attention once again to the issue of euthanasia and the need for respect of the terminally ill.
+Given the dimension of the global problem of AIDS and the urgency of providing an effective cure and vaccine as quickly as possible, consideration will need to be given to such matters as the protection of drug companies and the compensation of any who suffer from their urgent activities. - \ Finally, the likelihood, in present circumstances, of large numbers of persons dying from AIDS has called attention once again to the issue of euthanasia and the need for respect of the terminally ill.
 Sadly, hysteria can generate pain for the dying and the grieving.
-In my own State, for example, regulations require that a person known or reasonably suspected to have suffered [from AIDS] should, at the time of death, be placed in double plastic bags, heat sealed with the words "Infectious Disease - Handle with Care" placed on the body in letters of prescribed colour and height.
+In my own State, for example, regulations have suffered [from AIDS] should, at the time of death, be placed in double plastic bags, heat sealed with the words "Infectious Disease - Handle with Care" placed on the body in letters of prescribed colour and height 46.
 Obviously this procedure has impeded the grieving process.
 It betrays the right of a deceased person not to disclose the nature of his or her illness.
 There is no scientific basis for the regulation.
 AIDS is not transmitted by handling the body of a person who has died in this way.
 The regulation was simply a response to a trade union demand which was grounded in irrational fear.